joergen7/chef-cuneiform/README.md

 # chef-cuneiform

-Chef cookbook to setup vanilla Cuneiform
+Chef cookbook to set up vanilla Cuneiform on an Ubuntu machine.

 ## Prerequisites